K3 (group): Joining Studio 100 (2002-2009)

 In 2007, a team from Madame Tussauds in London took measurements of the band members for wax statues.
 K3 unveiled these at Madame Tussauds Amsterdam the same year.
 In 2008, the band celebrated their 10-year anniversary with the show 10 jaar K3 (10 years of K3).
 It was also celebrated in Plopsaland.

 Line-up change (2009)

-On 23 March 2009 Kathleen announced her departure at a press conference.
+On 23 March 2009 Aerts announced her departure at a press conference.
 "It was a tough decision, after all, I gave the best years of my life to K3.
 People change and life is constantly in motion; I'm 30 now and after ten years it's time to move on".
 She made her last two appearances with K3 in June at a Studio 100 showcase at the Rotterdam Ahoy.

-Karen and Kristel then searched for a replacement on television through a talent show called 'K2 zoekt K3' ('K2 searching for K3').
-In the final episode, the Dutch Josje Huisman was chosen as the newest member of K3.
+Damen and Verbeke then searched for a replacement on television through a talent show called 'K2 zoekt K3' ('K2 searching for K3').
+In the final episode, Josje Huisman was chosen as the newest member of K3.